baluilag/OfficeDocs-Enterprise/Enterprise/powershell/connect-to-all-office-365-services-in-a-single-windows-powershell-window.md

 ## Connection steps when using multi-factor authentication

-Here are all the commands in a single block to connect to Azure AD, SharePoint Online, and Skype for Buiness using multi-factor authentication in a single window using the Azure Active Directory PowerShell for Graph module.
+Here are all the commands in a single block to connect to Azure AD, SharePoint Online, and Skype for Business using multi-factor authentication in a single window using the Azure Active Directory PowerShell for Graph module.
 Specify the user principal name (UPN) name of a user account and your domain host name, and then run them all at one time.

 ```powershell
 $acctName="<UPN of the account, such as belindan@litwareinc.onmicrosoft.com>"